Prague uprising: German occupation

 In 1938, the Chancellor of Germany, Adolf Hitler, announced his intention to annex the Sudetenland, a region of Czechoslovakia with a high ethnic German population.
 British Prime Minister Neville Chamberlain and French Prime Minister Édouard Daladier acquiesced to Hitler's demands at the Munich Agreement, in exchange for guarantees from Nazi Germany that no additional lands would be annexed.
 No Czechoslovak representatives were present at the negotiations.
 In March 1939, German forces invaded and occupied the remaining Czech territories, establishing the Protectorate of Bohemia and Moravia.
 Although France had a defensive alliance with Czechoslovakia, neither the French nor British intervened militarily.

-The Nazis considered many Czechs to be ethnically Aryan, and therefore suitable for Germanisation.
+The Nazis considered many Czechs to be racially Aryan, and therefore suitable for Germanisation.
 As a consequence, the German occupation was less harsh than in other predominantly Slavic nations, with wartime living standards being actually higher than in Germany itself.
-However, freedom of speech was curtailed by occupational government and 400,000 Czechs were conscripted for forced labour programs in Nazi Germany.
+However, freedom of speech was curtailed by the occupational government and 400,000 Czechs were conscripted for forced labour programs in Nazi Germany.
 During the six-year occupation, more than 20,000 Czechs were executed by German forces and thousands more died in concentration camps.
 While the general violence of the occupation was much less severe than in Eastern Europe, it nevertheless incited violent anti-German sentiment in many Czechs.